jkotlinski/acmeforth/README.md

 ## What?

-HTFC is a cross-compiling 16-bit Forth targeting the Commodore C64, using ACME for assembling.
+HTFC is a cross-compiling 16-bit Forth targeting the Commodore 64, using ACME for assembling.
-All Forth 2012 Core and Core Extension words are supported, although interpreting and compiling only works on the host.
+All Forth 2012 Core and Core Extension words are supported, although interpreting and compiling only works on PC.

 ## Example